Table of Contents

 Email marketing as a channel is often looked at as a money-minting machine that runs on automation.
 This cannot be farther from the truth.
 Email marketing, ideally, is a channel to create and nurture meaningful relationships with target audiences.
 It is an opportunity for every business to convey the value of their products/services to prospective customers in a way that leads to the path of maximum conversions.

 With that in mind, what would be the characteristics of an ideal email list?
-Here are some ideas:
+Here are some ideas that will help you with your email list building strategies:

 - An ideal email list can be (and should be) easily measured.
 This means that the data should be clean enough, such that marketers are able to keep a track of key email marketing metrics such as click-through rates, open rates, reply rates, bounce rates, unsubscribes rates, and so on.